akinomyoga/ble.sh/docs/CONTRIBUTING.md

 Local variables should be declared by `local` (instead of `declare` or `typeset`).
 Variables should be always initialized before referencing their values.
 This is because uninitialized variables can have random values when `shopt -s localvar_inherit` is turned on.

-The declaration and the initialization of an array variable should be separated as far as the initializer values contain any expansions or any spaces.
+The declaration and the initialization of an array variable should be separated as far as the initializer values contain any expansions or spaces.
 There is a bug in Bash 3.0 that the values are separated by whitespaces even when the values are quoted.
 When the declaration and the initialization of an array variable are made in a single command, the option `-a` needs to be specified.
 Without `-a`, the entire list `(...)` including the surrounding parens will be treated as a scalar string in Bash 3.0.